prasmussen/chrome-cli/README.md

 - vivaldi-cli
 - edge-cli

-## JavaScript execution
+## JavaScript execution and viewing source

-To execute javascript you must first allow it under `View > Developer > Allow JavaScript from Apple Events`.
+To execute javascript or to view a tab's source you must first enable `View > Developer > Allow JavaScript from Apple Events`.
 More details [here](https://www.chromium.org/developers/applescript).
 Thanks to @kevinfrommelt and @paulp for providing this information.

 ## Usage